-All module controls default to a neutral position (zero) and provide the ability to increase or decrease the relevant parameter
+All module controls default to a neutral position (zero) and provide the ability to increase or decrease the relevant parameter contrast The contrast brightness The brightness saturation

 Note: This module works in Lab color space and is prone to halos.
 Instead, use the color balance rgb module.